industrial-edge/jenkins-cicd/pipeline/README.md

 2) Navigate to your profile and with "plus" button in the right upper corner select "New repository".

-3) Give your repository required information
+3) Give your repository the required information

     ```txt
     - Repository name